 I was searching through Amy Winehouse’s news feed on the site a few weeks back when it suddenly struck me quite how long her disastrous gigging career went on for.
-From Serbia and Dubai this year right back to London in 2007 via St Lucia in ’09, V Festival in ’08 and numerous others, Amy Winehouse had a long and illustrious history of shambolic and aborted gigs and it begs the question – why did she keep doing them
+From Serbia and dhow cruise dubai this year right back to London in 2007 via St Lucia in ’09, V Festival in ’08 and numerous others, Amy Winehouse had a long and illustrious history of shambolic and aborted gigs and it begs the question – why did she keep doing them

 Was she forced, coerced or just vigorously encouraged?
 Did she have a say in the matter, or were they presented as a fait accompli?
 Why was she consistently prodded onto a stage – forcibly pushed out to the crowd according to one recent report – when she quite clearly was never in a fit state?

 I last saw her three years ago at Bestival, and it was a well-documented shambles.
 It wasn’t funny; it wasn’t tragicomic – it was just tragic.
 It smacked of someone, somewhere, milking a cash cow bone dry.
 I don’t know if you saw the Elvis program on BBC4 on Friday but there was a moment when the singer’s impresario Colonel Parker’s overriding modus operandi is revealed: “Get him on the stage”.
 At any cost.
 And Parker’s famous words when informed of Elvis’ death: “Why, I’ll just go on managing him”.